AUDIO RECORDING of this article:

-At the age of five, I returned home from a playdate with a stolen Barbie Frisbee hidden in my pocket.
+At the age of six, I returned home from a playdate with a stolen Barbie frisbee hidden in my pocket.
 That night, I tossed and turned.
-In my mind, the Frisbee felt searing hot to the touch and I detested its presence.
-I thought I could dispose of my guilt by wadding up the stolen Frisbee in paper and throwing it away, but it still haunted me.
-I finally found relief after a sprint of terror to my parent’s bedroom, where I hysterically confessed to my crime.
+To ameliorate my guilt, I wadded up the stolen toy in a piece of drawing paper and threw it away.
+But even from the waste basket, the frisbee still haunted me.
+It took a sprint of contrition down the hall to my parent’s bedroom, where I confessed to stealing, to find relief.

-For years over, theorists, theologians and researchers have failed to agree on why and when children begin to feel guilt and shame.
-Experts want to determine if babies understand right from wrong, if so, when moral reasoning appears in human development and the origins of morality.
+For years over, philosophers, theologians and researchers have failed to agree on why and when children begin to feel true guilt and shame.
+Experts aim to determine what gives rise to morality in humans, when moral reasoning appears and, specifically, whether or not babies understand right from wrong.

 Origin of Innate Moral Sense

-Dr. Paul Bloom, in his book, Just Babies: The Origins of Good and Evil, cautions readers that just because a baby seems to be able to make moral judgments about others, does not mean that she is ready to make moral judgments about herself.
-Bloom goes on to argue the theory that infants possess an innate moral sense by reason of the evolutionary theory of natural selection.
-In summary, a moral sense is present by evolutionary nature, but complete morality requires the developing hand of nurture.
+Bloom cautions readers, in his book Just Babies: The Origins of Good and Evil, that just because a baby seems to be able to make moral judgments about others, this does not mean that the baby is ready to make moral judgments about herself.
+Bloom goes on to argue that infants possess an innate moral sense by reason of the evolutionary theory of natural selection.
+In summary, a moral sense is observed in babies because it is an evolutionary byproduct of their survivalist instinct, but complete morality requires the guiding hand of nurture.

 Bloom defends a naturalistic and neuroscientific derivation of morality.
 He sees the evolutionary development of morality in the way that humans exhibit disgust, especially in our blind favoritism towards our own group and the dehumanizing of outsiders.
 Therefore, regardless of how an individual defines their personal moral code, whether through religious or secular philosophies, disgust and group preference are the roots of their beliefs.